-Asif Iqbal MBE studied BA (Hons) Deaf Studies and Education at the University of Central Lancashire (UCLan), where his career has gone from strength to strength, with royal recognition before he had even graduated.
+Asif Iqbal MBE studied BA (Hons) Deaf Studies and Education at the University of Central Lancashire (UCLan), where his career went from strength to strength, gaining royal recognition before he had even graduated.

-“When I was in my second year, I was shocked to receive an invitation from Her Majesty The Queen and The Duke of Edinburgh inviting me to join a reception at Buckingham Palace on June 1 1998 to celebrate the recognition for being a young achiever,” Asif said.
+He said: “I was shocked to receive an invitation from Her Majesty The Queen and The Duke of Edinburgh inviting me to join a reception at Buckingham Palace on 1 June 1998, to celebrate the recognition for being a young achiever.”

 Currently, Asif is a Media and Project Manager for Deaf Parenting UK, a unique organisation that focuses on the needs of deaf parents.
-He networks with high profile people and is actively responsible for organising annual national conferences, dealing with press/media enquiries and much, much more.
+He networks with high profile clients and is actively responsible for organising annual national conferences, dealing with press/media enquiries and more.